Sen. John McCain Has Been Diagnosed With Brain Cancer

 The diagnosis came after McCain, 80, had a blood clot removed from above his left eye on July 14.

-"Subsequent tissue pathology revealed that a primary brain tumor known as a glioblastoma was associated with the blood clot," a statement from the Mayo Clinic and released by his office said.
+"Subsequent tissue pathology revealed that a primary brain tumor known as a glioblastoma was associated with the blood clot," said a statement from the Mayo Clinic and released by his office.

 McCain and his family are reviewing further treatment options, which potentially include chemotherapy and radiation, and he is recovering "amazingly well," the statement said.